IbarraSamuel/moty/README.md

 # Moty

 Python Static Type Checker Written in Mojo.
+Inspired on `Zuban` from David Halter.